- What Are Plastic Pallets?

 - The Difference Between Stackable And Rackable Plastic Pallets

-Plastic pallets are the preferred choice by many warehouses, manufacturers, and companies with a need to ship product over long distances.
+Plastic pallets are the preferred choice by many warehouses, manufacturers, and companies with a need to ship products over long distances.

 If you’re considering using plastic pallets, there are many reasons why plastic should be chosen over wood.